breezeight/nicola_blog/_guides/aws.markdown

 # IAM

-Main concepts:

-* _group_ : is a collection of users, when a user belong to a group has all the group's permission
+`IAM identities` are created to provide authentication for people and processes in your AWS account:

 * _user_ : A IAM user is really just an identity with associated permission (can be people or application).
 A users is provided with credentials to uniquely identify themselves to AWS.
-* _security credential_ : each user can have different credentials (IAM—passwords, access keys, certificates, and MFA...).
-To create a new credential users need to be authorized.
-* _permission_ : a permission authorizes or denies a user to perform any AWS actions or to access any AWS resources.
+* _group_ : is a collection of users, when a user belong to a group has all the group's permission
 * _roles_ : A role lets you define a set of permissions to access the resources that a user or service needs, but the permissions are not attached to an IAM user or group.
 Instead, at run time, applications or AWS services (like Amazon EC2) can programmatically assume a role.
 When a role is assumed, AWS returns temporary security credentials that the user or application can use to make programmatic requests to AWS.
 Consequently, you don't have to share long-term security credentials (for example, by creating an IAM user) for each entity that requires access to a resource.
+* _Temporary credentials_ : are primarily used with IAM roles, but there are also other uses.
+You can request temporary credentials that have a more restricted set of permissions than your standard IAM user.
+This prevents you from accidentally performing tasks that are not permitted by the more restricted credentials.
+A benefit of temporary credentials is that they expire automatically after a set period of time.
+You have control over the duration that the credentials are valid.
+* _Root Account_ :

+Main concepts:

+* _security credential_ : each user can have different credentials (IAM—passwords, access keys, certificates, and MFA...).
+To create a new credential users need to be authorized.
+* _permission_ : a permission authorizes or denies a user to perform any AWS actions or to access any AWS resources.
 * _instance profiles_ : An instance profile is a container for an IAM role.
 Instance profiles are used to pass role information to an Amazon EC2 instance when the instance starts.